greenelab/meta-review/content/response-to-reviewers.md

 from reading the manuscript, it is clear that fairness means fairness in contribution tracking, but this is not clear in the abbreviated language used in the abstract.
 I am somewhat unclear on what `ensure correctness` means in the abstract.

+This interpretation of fairness is correct, and correctness was intended to link with the continuous integration text in the manuscript such as:

+`Using CI to build the manuscript automatically catches many common errors, such as misspelled citations, invalid formatting, or misconfigured software dependencies.`

+To make this more explicit, the updated abstract now states:

+`New tools and workflows that rely on automation can catch errors and ensure that contributions are fairly tracked in massively collaborative research.`

 > footnote placement in rendered manuscript should be left-adjusted. in the PDF I have in front of me, the footnotes at end of sentences are not left-flush with the period. this is a minor nit but a nit nonetheless :).